wind-to-hydrogen-toolkit/wind-to-hydrogen-toolkit.github.io/index.md

 #### Code

+1. Optimising production and long-term bulk storage of hydrogen from offshore wind in subsurface salt caverns. <https://github.com/wind-to-hydrogen-toolkit/hydrogen-salt-storage>.

-1. ‘Levelised cost of transmission comparison for green hydrogen and ammonia in new-build offshore energy infrastructure: Pipelines, tankers, and HVDC’. <https://github.com/wind-to-hydrogen-toolkit/LCOT-Hydrogen-and-Ammonia>.
+1. Levelised cost of transmission comparison for green hydrogen and ammonia in new-build offshore energy infrastructure: Pipelines, tankers, and HVDC. <https://github.com/wind-to-hydrogen-toolkit/LCOT-Hydrogen-and-Ammonia>.

-1. ‘A geospatial method for estimating the levelised cost of hydrogen production from offshore wind’. <https://github.com/wind-to-hydrogen-toolkit/LCOH-Mapping>.
+1. A geospatial method for estimating the levelised cost of hydrogen production from offshore wind. <https://github.com/wind-to-hydrogen-toolkit/LCOH-Mapping>.

 #### Talks